Dedicated to preserving the history of the Lehigh Valley Railroad at the Manchester Railroad Memorial Park in Manchester, New York

 Updates on MMRA events and open houses

-Merry Christmas and Happy New Year!
 The Red Boxcar layout will be open to the general public in 2026 on the 3rd Sunday monthly from April to December.

 Our Open Houses are scheduled for the same day as the Lehigh Valley Railroad Historical Society so guests can stop by both sites in one visit!